cyberbotics/webots/docs/discord/technical-questions-2020.md

 > I'm not sure what the issue is.

-`@Shadow` I just tried your PROTO file and seems to work perfectly for me, maybe you don't have space anymore on your hard drive or Webots does not have write access in the temporary directory.
+`@Kormit` I just tried your PROTO file and seems to work perfectly for me, maybe you don't have space anymore on your hard drive or Webots does not have write access in the temporary directory.

 ##### Robsicky 08/04/2020 09:07:25
 Hi!
 Have you guys managed to fix this?😮 [https://github.com/cyberbotics/webots/pull/2063](https://github.com/cyberbotics/webots/pull/2063)